U.S. Route 78: South Carolina

 US 78 provides the most direct route between Augusta and Charleston, through the South Carolina Lowcountry.
 Crossing Savannah River into the state, it goes northeast into Aiken before going southeasterly through the cities and towns of Williston, Blackville, Denmark, Bamberg, Branchville, and St. George.
-East of Dorchester, it parallels Interstate 26 into downtown Charleston, where it ends.
+East of Dorchester, it parallels I-26 into downtown Charleston, where it ends.

 History

 In western Alabama, the historical name of US 78 is Bankhead Highway.
 It is also known by this name in portions of Georgia, including Atlanta, and the Bankhead neighborhood takes its name from that stretch of road.
 Also, the old section of US 78 (now MS 178) that travels through downtown New Albany, Mississippi, is named Bankhead Street.

-Throughout the 2000s, US 78 has been gradually upgraded into a four-lane freeway in Mississippi and Alabama and signed as Interstate 22.
-US 78 is completely concurrent with I-22 from Byhalia, Mississippi to Birmingham, Alabama.
+Throughout the 2000s, US 78 has been gradually upgraded into a four-lane freeway in Mississippi and Alabama and signed as I-22.
+US 78 is concurrent with I-22 from Byhalia, Mississippi to just outside of Birmingham, Alabama, only branching off just outside of Graysville, Alabama with I-22 traveling about 11 mi eastward to its terminus at I-65.

+On October 25, 2023, the Arkansas Highway Commission voted unanimously to extend the US 78 designation into northeast Arkansas.
+According to the Arkansas Department of Transportation (ARDOT), the US 78 designation would be extended along several other routes from its current western terminus in Memphis, Tennessee across the Memphis & Arkansas Bridge to a new western terminus near Swifton, Arkansas at US 67 (before I-57 was designated at that time).
+The route would be cosigned along portions of US 64, US 70, US 79, I-55, US 61, I-40, Arkansas Highway 18 (AR 18), AR 18S, I-555, US 49, US 63, and AR 226.
+This extension of the US 78 route designation was seen as a way to boost economic growth in the region by assigning a single route number for travelers to follow.
+The extension was approved by AASHTO in November 2023.

 Future

-After the completion of Interstate 22 throughout the 2010s, it is uncertain whether US 78 will be decommissioned west of Birmingham or the old route recommissioned as US 78 upon completion of Interstate 22.
-If the old route is recommissioned as US 78, parts of I-22 and US 78 would be forced to overlap.
-A stretch from just west of Hamilton, Alabama to the first exit in Mississippi, as well as a stretch from MS 25 in Fulton, Mississippi to the next exit west of Fulton after crossing the Tennessee-Tombigbee waterway will overlap.
-The Hamilton area overlap would be due to the old US 78 routing no longer exists west of Hamilton having been upgraded to I-22 from Weston westward into Mississippi.
-The second overlap would be necessary because the old US 78 no longer exists west of downtown Fulton, Mississippi due to the Tennessee-Tombigbee waterway and no bridge in place to carry US 78 traffic on the former route.
+US 78 and SR 4 in Memphis, Tennessee is currently being upgraded between the Mississippi state line and SR 176, a distance of about 5.1 mi.
+The route, Lamar Avenue, sees heavy freight traffic and has "crippling congestion."
+The work includes expanding the road from four to six lanes, adding three new interchanges, and upgrading additional ones.
+The work is being done in three segments with the first one starting in 2018.